-RECOMMANDATION N°5: Ensure that people in poverty are able to benefit from training and creation of decent work and quality jobs in the context of a just transition towards an economy more respectful of people and the planet move forward, and not just as a forum to share good practices.
+RECOMMANDATION N°5 : Ensure that people living in poverty are able to benefit from training and creation of decent jobs in the context of a just transition towards an economy more respectful of people and the planet

 The economy must be more respectful of people and the planet.
 According to the ILO's World Employment and Social Outlook 2018, a green economy could create 24 million new jobs annually.